 ‘Progress is impossible without change, and those who cannot change their minds cannot change anything’.

 If you think you need some help, the work of Dr Joe Dispenza is invaluable.
-I encourage you to read his books and attend his workshops.
+I encourage you to read his books and attend his workshops, and watch Youtube videos of Dr Joseph Liberman.
+The good bit is that he reckons light (life) is seeking us!

 So have courage and tune into your heart.
 You are not, as your greatest fear asserts ‘unutterably alone’, as Rilke puts it.
 When you tune into your heart, ‘pay attention’ and become as a child, you open a world of connection to something so wonderful it defies description…the divine within.